-Upon the application of Qantas, the Commission issued, on 4 November 2021, Resolution [2021] IASC R05, varying Determination [2019] IASC 118, to further extend the date of utilisation of capacity allocated to Qantas on the Japan route to serve Tokyo-Haneda from no later than 31 October 2021 to 30 October 2022, due to the COVID-19 pandemic and associated quarantine requirements disrupting the international operations of airlines.
+Upon the application of Virgin Australia, the Commission issued, on 5 July 2022, Resolution [2022] IASC R02 varying Determination [2019] IASC 119 to extend the date of utilisation of capacity allocated from no later than 30 October 2022 to 26 March 2023, due to the COVID-19 pandemic and associated health-related border measures disrupting the international operations of airlines.

-Upon the application of Virgin Australia, the Commission issued, on 4 November 2021, Resolution [2021] IASC R06, varying Determination [2019] IASC 119, to further extend the date of utilisation of capacity allocated to Virgin Australia on the Japan route to serve Tokyo-Haneda from no later than 31 October 2021 to 30 October 2022, due to the COVID-19 pandemic and associated quarantine requirements disrupting the international operations of airlines.
+Upon the application of Qantas, the Commission issued, on 25 October 2022, Resolution [2022] IASC R05 varying Determination [2019] IASC 118 to extend the date of utilisation of capacity allocated from no later than 30 October 2022 to 26 March 2023, due to the COVID-19 pandemic and associated health-related border measures disrupting the international operations of airlines.